itchio/capsule/README.md

 ```
 C:\path\to\capsule\build\capsulerun.exe -L C:\path\to\capsule\build -- some_game.exe
 ```

-Note that at the time of this writing (git blame is your friend), capsulerun doesn't yet relay arguments to the child.

 If the `scripts\configure.cmd` / `scripts\build.cmd` method fails for you, read them to figure out the proper invocations for your system.